Home / Video / What Is ‘Battery’ under English Common Law, and Can You Pursue Damages?

 Examples of a sexual battery may include:

-• Touching the victim’s buttocks
+- Touching the victim’s buttocks

-• Forcing a kiss on the victim’s mouth
+- Forcing a kiss on the victim’s mouth

-• Grabbing the victim’s breast
+- Grabbing the victim’s breast

-• Forcing the person to touch the perpetrator’s intimate body parts.
+- Forcing the person to touch the perpetrator’s intimate body parts.

 Sexual battery can either be a misdemeanor or a felony.
-Under the criminal justice system, the defendant may face felony penalties if they physically restrained a person, used fraud to accomplish their sexual goals, or battery against a child.
+Under the criminal justice system, the defendant may face felony penalties if they physically restrained a person, used fraud to accomplish their sexual goals or battery against a child.

 A misdemeanor for sexual battery may carry a prison sentence of up to one year, and felony charges for sexual battery may have a much longer prison sentence.
-For example, in Tennessee, the defendant may face up to 30 years in prison for aggravated sexual battery is a class B felony.
+For example, in Tennessee, the defendant may face up to 30 years in prison for aggravated sexual battery, a class B felony.

 Difference between Battery and Assault

+The terms assault and battery are sometimes used interchangeably, but the two are different in nature.
+Unlike a battery, which involves harmful or offensive contact, there is no such requirement for assault.
 An assault is an act that intends to cause an apprehension of harmful or offensive contact, meaning there must be an intent that causes fear in the victim.
-Threatening words do not constitute an assault, but if followed by threatening action, it becomes an assault.
+Threatening words do not constitute an assault; if followed by threatening action, it becomes an assault.
 Under criminal law, acting purposely or knowingly to cause apprehension of harmful or offensive contact is criminal assault.

 Depending on the seriousness of the assault, it may be a misdemeanor or a felony.
 Aggravated assault is a felony across the United States and goes beyond the intention of frightening the victim and involves a much more sinister intent.
 For example, the intent to kill, rob, or rape a victim falls under aggravated assault.